-The Company is exposed to credit risk from defaults by purchasers on their mortgages during the presale periods for its properties.
+The Company is exposed to credit risk from defaults by purchasers on their mortgages during the pre-sale periods for its properties.
 In 2007, the Company began to guarantee the mortgages of purchasers of uncompleted projects.
-Accordingly, if a purchaser who has a mortgage on an ncompleted project default on the mortgage, and the Company is not able to find a replacement purchaser, or if the Company fails in an undertaking with the bank, including delivering the property and title to such property within the mutually agreed period, the Company is obligated to pay the mortgage.
+Accordingly, if a purchaser who has a mortgage on an uncompleted project defaults on the mortgage, and the Company is not able to find a replacement purchaser, or if the Company fails in an undertaking with the bank, including delivering the property and title to such property within the mutually agreed period, the Company is obligated to pay the mortgage.

-The Company mitigates this risk by completing projects on time, and providing mortgage banks collateral documents promptly.
+The Company mitigates this risk by completing projects on time and providing mortgage banks collateral documents promptly.

-Commodity Risk
+Commodity Price Risk

-The Company is exposed to the risk that prices for construction materials used to build its properties (including timber, cement, and steel) will increase.
+The Company is exposed to the risk that prices for construction materials used to build its properties (including timber, cement and steel) will increase.
 These materials are global commodities whose prices are cyclical in nature and fluctuate in accordance with global market conditions.
 The Company and its Subsidiaries are exposed to the risk that they may not be able to pass increased commodities costs to customers, which would lower their margins.
-The Company does not engage in commodity hedging, but the Company attempts to manage its commodity risk by requiring its internal procurement group to supply raw materials for the relevant construction and development projects.
+The Company does not engage in commodity hedging, but the Company attempts to manage its commodity risk by requiring its internal procurement group to supply raw materials for the relevant construction and development projects, at quantities enough to complete commitment for a reasonable time, i.e. neither long nor short positioning of commodities needed.